 A Database in SQL can be created with the usage of CREATE DATABASE statement as below:

 A View in SQL can be created by using CREATE VIEW as below:

 SELECT COLUMN1, COLUMN2, COLUMN3...

 FROM TABLE_NAME WHERE [CONDITION];

-The INSERT Keyword is used to insert the rows of data to a table.
-We can insert the below rows to the already created CUSTOMER table by using the queries as below.
+The INSERT Keyword is used to insert the rows of data into a table.
+We can insert the rows below to the already created CUSTOMER table using the queries below.

 INSERT INTO CUSTOMER VALUES (121,'Rajesh','Maharashtra');